 Forcing all Americans to pay for something that affected no one alive today is neither just nor moral.
 The reparations movement is just another scam by race hustlers who see billions, if not trillions of dollars, flowing into some giant reparations fund that they can manipulate and control in perpetuity.

-But that won’t dissuade the author of the reparations bill from using this bill to divide Americans; After all, Jackson Lee is one of the most race-obsessed members of Congress.
-She once stated that Republicans invented some diseases to “kill black people,” and that the names given to hurricanes by meteorologists are racist.
+But that won’t dissuade the author of the reparations bill from using this bill to divide Americans.
+Sheila Jackson Lee is one of the most race-obsessed members of Congress.
+She once stated that Republicans invented some diseases to “kill black people” and that the names given to hurricanes by meteorologists are racist.

 During a hearing involving NASA, she asked, “Will the Mars rover be able to show the flag the astronauts planted before?”
 When others corrected her publicly, her staff denounced them as “racists.”
 She also refers to herself as a “freed slave” and claims the Tea Party is a KKK group.